Gjarzabek/lolProfileBrowser/README.md

 # task-lolapp
 !
 App will work only on browsers with disabled cors.
-Below instructions how to run google-chrome with cors disabled
+Below instructions how to run google-chrome with cors disabled !
+Development Riot Api key expires in 24h.
+  If a key expired, enter yours using key input in a settings card or email me and i will send you one

 ## Project setup